aratpm/apyvi/README.md

-"title":"Updated",
+"title":"Update Available!",
-"about":"Updated for new and More Videos", "update":"com.master.apyarvideos",
+"about":"Please update the app to watch new and More Videos", "update":"com.master.apyarvideos",
 "version":1